Building A Case For Support – What You Need to Know

 What is a case for support?

-A case for support is a document, about 10-pages long, providing donors with an understanding of who you are and what you do, and any upcoming projects requiring funding.
+A case for support (also known as a case statement) is a document, about 10-pages long, providing donors with an understanding of who you are and what you do, and any upcoming projects requiring funding.
 The content will lay the groundwork for language used in all briefing, cultivation and solicitation meetings, documents and marketing materials related to fundraising, or a specific campaign.